GodotMisogi/johnny/content/post/category-theory/index.md

 2. Objects and morphisms of a category $\mathbf C$ will be denoted as $\mathrm{Obj}(\mathbf C),~\mathrm{Mor}(\mathbf C)$ respectively.
 3. Functor $\mathcal F$-mappings of objects $A \in \mathrm{Obj}(\mathbf C)$ will be denoted with curly brackets, $\mathcal F(A)$, and of morphisms $f \in \mathrm{Mor}(\mathbf C)$ with square brackets, $\mathcal F[f]$.
 4. The category of functors between two categories will be notated in brackets, e.g. $[\mathbf{Grp},\mathbf{Set}]$ for the category of functors from the category of groups to the category of sets.

+Milewski provides a nice programmatic interpretation of functors as, to paraphrase, "contextual wrappers" around morphisms between objects.
+Haskell examples are useful for illustrative purposes, and have been presented whenever appropriate to elucidate this idea.

 ## Arithmetic